BruceEckel/ThinkingInPython/Markdown/15_Jython.md

 Jython
 ======

-note:: This chapter is being brought up to date with Jython 2.5,

-:   and will need changes when Jython 3 comes out.
+Note: This chapter is being brought up to date with Jython 2.5, and will need changes when Jython 3 comes out.

-note:: Some of the descriptions in this chapter are introductory, so

-:   that the material can be used to introduce Java programmers to
+Note: Some of the descriptions in this chapter are introductory, so that the material can be used to introduce Java programmers to Jython.
-    Jython.

 Sometimes it's easier and faster to temporarily step into another language to solve a particular aspect of your problem.